Two examples: AI generation on card created, and update a field when a card moves to a phase

 - To fetch

-values, use “Get Resource IDs” → Field internal_id for Start Form and Phase Fields:pipe(id: <PIPE_ID>) { start_form_fields { label internal_id } phases { fields { label internal_id } } }
+internal_idvalues, use “Get Resource IDs” → Field internal_id for Start Form and Phase Fields:pipe(id: <PIPE_ID>) { start_form_fields { label internal_id } phases { fields { label internal_id } } }.

 Update a field when a card is moved to a phase